 — Charles Bukowski, from his novel Women

-You have likely heard the cliché that the Eskimos have 50 words for “snow”?
+You have likely heard the cliché that the Inuits have 50 words for “snow”?
 This is, of course, not 100% true.
 What we have here, is failure to communicate.
 What we do have here is a case of “polysynthesis” …which means that you have a base word (in this case, “snow”), which is then attached to many different suffixes which change the meaning.
-In this context, the Inuit and Aleut folks have hundreds of ways of describing snow (I know.
-This sounds like something the drunk at the end of the bar would say…just stay with me).
+In this context, people of the north have hundreds of ways of describing snow (I know.
+This sounds like something the drunk at the end of the bar would say…stay with me).

-I would wager that anyone who has ever spent a few hours down at the local pub would concur with me that there are just as many different descriptive terms for drunks.
-Happy drunks, melancholy drunks, friendly drunks, hostile drunks, sentimental drunks, amorous drunks, philosophical drunks, crazy drunks…you get the picture.
-You get all of the above (and a large Irish coffee) in the extraordinary Sundance hit Bloody Nose, Empty Pockets.
+Anyone who has ever spent a few hours down the pub knows there are as many descriptive terms for “drunks” as there are for “snow” .
+Happy drunks, melancholy drunks, friendly drunks, hostile drunks, sentimental drunks, amorous drunks, philosophical drunks, crazy drunks…et.al.
+You get all the above (and a large Irish coffee) in the extraordinary, genre-defying Sundance hit Bloody Nose, Empty Pockets.